deavmi/homepage/content/blog/libsnooze_released.md

 }
 ```

-Now, I will spawn the second thread which will start to loop indefinately in `worker()`:
+Now, I will spawn the second thread which will start to loop indefinitely in `worker()`:

 ```d
 MyThread thread2 = new MyThread();